-- Parties — those activities where alcohol is present and have unrestricted access by non‐members of the fraternity — are prohibited.
-Thus, all guests must be on the guest list for an event.
+- Parties – those activities where alcohol is present which have unrestricted access by non-members of the fraternity, are prohibited.
+Thus, all guests, both men and women, must be on the guest list for an event.
 If social websites are used as a means to invite guests (keeping in mind that they may not be used to publicize the event to those not invited), written invitations must be sent only to those individuals indicated on the official guest list.
 These events will not be publicized and flyers with “Invited Guests Only” and “I.G.O.” are prohibited.

-- All people on the guest list must be 18 years of age or older and a student of The University of Tulsa or an invited guest.
+- All people on the guest list must be 18 years of age or older or a student of The University of Tulsa.

 - The tentative guest list may exceed the capacity of the chapter house by no more than 100 people.
-At no time should the number of people in the chapter house exceed the designated capacity as determined by the fire marshal or the occupancy load posted in the Fraternity House.
+At no time should the number of people in the chapter house exceed the designated capacity as determined by the fire marshal or the occupancy load posted in the fraternity house.
 Chapters must also comply with their fraternity’s risk management policy.
-Once capacity has been reached, a “one out / one in” admission plan may be enacted and monitored by front door Campus Security Officer(s).
+Once capacity has been reached, a “one out / one in” admission plan may be enacted and monitored by front door security.

 - Modifications to the guest list may be made at the event.

-- Admission to a registered function shall be by the guest list at the door only and all who are admitted will initial next to their name, on the guest list.
+- Admission to a registered function shall be only by the guest list at the door and all who are admitted will initial the guest list next to their name.